 ARTICLE 8

-Visa applications under this Agreement shall be processed with priority by the competent consulate service of the Receiving Party on the territory of the Sending Party in accordance with the national legislation of the Parties and in accordance with the respective provisions of the international treaties to which the two States are parties.
-The visa shall include the type, purpose and duration of stay in the Receiving Party.
+Visa applications under this Agreement shall be processed with priority by the competent consulate service of the receiving Party in the territory of the sending Party in accordance with the national legislation of the Parties and in accordance with the respective provisions of the international treaties to which the two States are parties.
+The visa shall include - the type, purpose and duration of the stay in the receiving Party.

-Workers shall be provided with the necessary residence permits in accordance with the national legislation of the Receiving Party.
+Workers shall be provided with the necessary residence permits in accordance with the national legislation of the receiving Party.

-The Competent Institutions of the Sending Party shall inform the workers about the date and place of arrival and the Competent Institutions of the Receiving Party shall coordinate with the employers the organization of the meeting and accommodation of workers.
+The Competent Institutions of the sending Party shall inform the workers about the date and place of arrival.
+The Competent Institutions of the receiving Party shall organize the meeting between the employers and the workers and provide the latter with the accommodation. .

 CHAPTER THREE